29-Year-Old Pitcher – Los Angeles Angels

 Al Alburquerque Contract Information:

-Agreed to a one-year, $1.725 million contract with the Tigers in January of 2015, avoiding arbitration.
+Agreed to a one-year deal with the Angels in January 2016.

 To instantly reveal our fantasy analysis of every player – including Al Alburquerque – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No